Orange County Homeless Management Information System (OCHMIS)

 Providing Your Consent for Sharing PPI in the HMIS

-You have the right to receive services even if you do not consent to share your PPI in HMIS.
+You have the right to receive services even if you do not consent to share your PPI in the OC HMIS.

 How to Revoke Your Consent for Sharing Information in the HMIS